Monday, June 15, 2009

 Now here she was in an over air conditioned coffee shop with large picture windows, clay tiled floors and elegant ceiling fans, sitting across from Stan who was going on about the view surrounding them:

 Soft purple haze against those hills---like someone took a paint brush and dabbed it in--just look at it.
 I can never remember the name of those trees—

 Jacaranda.
 Quite the artistic sentiment there, Stan.

 Yeah!
-I'm dabbling in water colors—got someone coming in to give me lessons—a pretty famous guy around here.
+I'm dabbling in water colors—got someone coming in to give me lessons—a pretty famous guy, a celebrity around here.
+In the art circles.
 Those are the perks!
 You get yourself coaches and tutors who are Olympians or internationally acclaimed just because well the dollar goes the distance here.
-It is really value for money.
+It really is value for money.
 Just look at those beautiful purple jacaranda blossoms out there-against the backdrop of those hills—amethyst and emerald.
 What a sight huh?
 Love it!
 Love it!
 What a location!
 Should've named this place Cafe Amethyst and Emerald.
 Damn!
 Did you hear the thunder last night—the lightning—the storm rolling in over the Margalla hills?
 Must've been two in the morning—spectacular.
 Nothing beats that.

 Uh Huh.
 It woke me up too.
 I thought perhaps your much advertised arrival of the Taliban was upon us!